Listen to this blog post which will, at a future date, be added to The Explanation Podcast

-Short (very) introduction to my life – How The Explanation series with Sam Kneller was conceived and the approach behind its writing.
+My life, a short introduction.
+How I conceived The Explanation series with Sam Kneller and the approach behind its writing.

 My Life – A Personal Pathway